PATRIC3/p3_docs/docroot/tutorial/binning_overview.rst

 it removes hits against contigs that have less that 4-fold average coverage or are less than 400 base pairs in length.
 Each hit that remains represents a **bin** that will eventually be expanded into a reconstructed genome.
-A bin is normally thought of as containing a single genome, but when we cannot reasonably resolve two bins, we occasionally merge them into one.
+A bin is normally thought of as containing a single genome, but when the binning service cannot resolve two genomes, it may merge them into a single bin; such bins will usually receive a low quality score (see section 5 below), and should be set aside for further processing.

 Step 2: For Each Sample, Compute a Set of Reference Genomes
 -----------------------------------------------------------